christopher-gilbert/checkout-kata/README.md

 The domain model is used across layers from the service interface down.

 I have not separated out entity classes from the domain classes, I have simply detached 'persisted' instances to avoid uncontrolled modification of 'stored' representations of the domain.
-This avoids a proliferation of different representations of the domain, and mapping between them.
-This would generally also be the case in a more realistic implementation, where either an ORM would map the domain, or it could be serialised/deserialised to a representation suitable for a key/value store.

 Domain objects *are* mapped to DTOs in the controller for safety to avoid uncontrolled binding to properties such as price etc.
 However, the use of DTOs is really for illustrative purposes - the controller only takes in simple values and so could safely expose the domain model.